Dynamic Appointment Scheduling: Introduction

-In the literature the dominant approach considers static schedules: the clients' arrival times (chosen to minimize the given cost function) are determined a priori, and are not updated on-the-fly; examples of such studies are, besides the seminal paper \cite{BAI}, \cite{HM, KUIP,PEGD, W2}.
+In the literature, the dominant approach considers {\it static} schedules: the clients' arrival times (chosen to minimize the given cost function) are determined a priori, and are not updated on the fly; examples of such studies are, besides the seminal paper \cite{BAI}, \cite{HM, KUIP, PEGD, W2}.
 One could imagine, however, that substantial gains can be achieved if one has the flexibility to now and then adapt the schedule.
 For instance, if one is ahead of schedule or lagging behind, one may want to notify the clients to provide them with a new appointment time, so as to better control the cost function.
-In the context of a delivery service, the client will appreciate being given updates of the delivery time, so as to better plan her other activities of the day, while the option of updating the schedule enables the deliverer to mitigate the risk of losing time because of arriving at the client's address before the scheduled time.
-Despite the potential of using our approach to improve the efficiency of delivery services, in this paper we will stick to the terminology used in healthcare-related operations research studies.
-In other words, we will phrase the problem in terms of arriving clients (sometimes also referred to as patients), their appointment epochs, and their service times (which are to be understood as their treatment durations).
+In the context of a delivery service, the client will appreciate being given updates on the delivery time, so as to better plan her other activities of the day. \tredd{Besides,} the option of updating the schedule enables the deliverer to mitigate the risk of losing time because of arriving at the client's address before the scheduled time. \tredd{Throughout this paper we will phrase the problem in terms of arriving clients, their appointment epochs, and their service times.}